-The Department of Economics offers four-year Bachelor of Arts degrees in: Economics, Economics and Business Administration, Economics and Geography (Admissions suspended), Economics and History, Economics and Society, and Philosophy, Politics and Economics.
+The Department of Economics offers four-year Bachelor of Arts degrees in: Economics, Economics and Business Administration, Economics and History, Economics and Society, and Philosophy, Politics and Economics.
 It is also possible to do a minor in Economics, an Economics Certificate, or a Bachelor of Science degree with a major in Economics or a combined major in Statistics and Economics.